 Some qualifications are necessary, charter guest is required to complete a sailing resume.

 You may decide to hire a skipper or an instructional skipper and a chef and just relax while they tend to your needs.
 We can recommend resources that will provide these services.
-We can also provide a sailing itinerary of destinations in the BVIs.
+We can also provide a sailing itinerary of destinations in the Virgin Islands.

-In St Thomas taxi service at the airport is ~$15 per person from the airport to the East End, where Compass Point Marina is located.
+In St Thomas taxi service at the airport can vary.
+We recommend asking the cost per person from the airport to your destination before committing to a taxi ride.
 Also, be aware that some cab companies charge a fee for the amount of luggage you have with you as well.
 It is highly recommended that you pre-arrange your transportation a day or two prior to your arrival.
-If not, likely you will end up in an open air cab or large van with other people and your stop will be the last stop because of the location.

 What Time Can We Expect Our Briefings?

-This is an area where VIYC will be flexible and try to make it as convenient as possible for you.
-To get a jump on things and do a little prep work ahead of time, we suggest going through the NauticEd British Virgin Islands Chart Briefing prior to your arrival.
-It's fun and it will really help you in planning your itinerary and becoming more familiar with the navigation area.
+To get a jump on things, in preparation for your Charter Briefing, ew recommend reviewing the info and charting your sail heading prior to your arrival.
+It will help in planning your itinerary and becoming more familiar with the navigation area.
 This does not take the place of full chart briefing.

 Are There Restaurants Nearby?